top of page

 We will focus on three key words, LLPS (liquid-liquid phase separation), oxidative stress, and RNA splicing abnormalities, and elucidate their relationship to lncRNAs.
 LLPS (liquid-liquid phase separation) is a phenomenon in which specific molecules aggregate within cells to form droplet-like structures.
 Recently, lncRNAs have attracted attention for their involvement in the formation of this droplet structure and their important role in regulating cellular functions.
 Oxidative stress refers to cell damage caused by reactive oxygen species. lncRNAs have been shown to play a protective role for cells by regulating the expression of genes involved in the oxidative stress response. (iii) Abnormal RNA splicing is one of the important causes of abnormal gene expression. lncRNAs have been suggested to interact with proteins involved in RNA splicing and regulate the splicing process.
 With these three keywords as the axis, we will elucidate how lncRNAs function in the cell and how they affect biological phenomena.

-3. Deep learning-based RNA-protein interaction network analysis
+3. Machine learning-based RNA-protein interaction network analysis

-Deep learning can automatically learn complex patterns that would be missed by the human brain by analyzing huge amounts of data.
+Machine learning can automatically learn complex patterns that would be missed by the human brain by analyzing huge amounts of data.
 By applying this technology to lncRNA research, it is expected to clarify the function and mechanism of action of lncRNAs, which have not been elucidated by conventional research methods.
-Specifically, we aim to discover many previously unknown interactions between lncRNAs and RNA-binding proteins by developing a system that predicts interactions between lncRNAs and RNA-binding proteins using deep learning. lncRNAs have the potential to be an important key to unlocking the mysteries of life. lncRNAs have the potential to be an important key to unraveling the mysteries of life.
+Specifically, we aim to discover many previously unknown interactions between lncRNAs and RNA-binding proteins by developing a system that predicts interactions between lncRNAs and RNA-binding proteins using machine learning. lncRNAs have the potential to be an important key to unlocking the mysteries of life. lncRNAs have the potential to be an important key to unraveling the mysteries of life.
 With the new weapon of deep learning in hand, we aim to lift the veil of mystery from lncRNAs.

 - - -